Light-City/CPlusPlusThings/english/basic_content/inline/README.md

 using namespace std;

 /**
- * @brief inline要起作用,inline要与函数定义放在一起,inline是一种“用于实现的关键字,而不是用于声明的关键字”
+ * @brief To work, inline should be placed with function definition.
+Inline is a kind of "keyword for implementation, not for declaration"
  *
  * @param x
  * @param y
  *
  * @return
  */
-int Foo(int x,int y);  // 函数声明
+int Foo(int x,int y);  // Function declaration

-inline int Foo(int x,int y) // 函数定义
+inline int Foo(int x,int y) // Function definition
 {
     return x+y;
 }

-// 定义处加inline关键字，推荐这种写法！
-inline void A::f1(int x){
+// It is recommended to add the keyword "inline" to the definition！ inline void A::f1(int x){

 }